THIS IS WHERE YOU’LL FIND MY REVIEWS, RAMBLINGS, AND RANDOM THOUGHTS.

 Sounds like a horror movie.
 It’s not yet been made, but it would certainly make for a good one.

 Since moving to the southeast, some 20 plus years ago, I have always had my particular opinions about seasonal changes.
 First – I love them!
 Growing up in LA, we didn’t get much differential in seasons.
-I remember fall, a few trees would lose their leaves and I so loved crunching them while walking to the bus stop every morning.
-But there weren’t too many.
-I had to search hard.
+I remember fall, a few trees would lose their leaves and I loved stomping on and crunching them while walking to the bus stop every morning.
+But they didn’t last long.
 Winter – not too cold.
 And you had to ‘go to the snow,’ the snow did not come to you.
 Spring meant a change in time and often drab, grey, foggy weather.
 It’s still called June gloom.
 And summer well, it was after June gloom and was all about swimming pools and beaches.
-Wait – you might say June, Spring???
-Yes, that’s the second thing.

 3/12/19 APOLLO 11 DOCUMENTARY